bheimbu/evolutionary_ecology/docs/source/second_week.rst

   - Know the difference between Cluster and Search algorithms.
   - Know why search algorithms take so much longer for analysing genetic data than Cluster algorithms.
   - Know that ML uses likelihoods, and MrBayes uses posterior probabilities to calculate internal nodes and topologies of trees.
-  - Know what an MCMC-robot is and for which type of analysis it is mandatory.
+  - Know what MCMC is and for which type of analysis it is mandatory.
   - Be able to interpret the different statistics MrBayes provides.
-  - Understand the meaning of prior and posterior analyses.
+  - Understand the meaning of prior and posterior probabilities.
   - Understand the difference between bootstraps and posterior probabilites and why they are not directly comparable.

 Tasks of the Day